Companion to a Stage-1 registered report

 ANTI

-Reversed.
-The model inverts the human pattern while its answers keep looking sensible — invisible to anyone not holding the human benchmark.
-A published digital-twin follow-up has already sighted this case.
+The model systematically inverts the human pattern while its answers keep looking sensible, so the failure is invisible to anyone who does not hold the human benchmark.
+One published study of digital twins has already reported this case.

 Four rival accounts of how a model chooses

-The most likely result is that models reproduce some effects and not others, so the paper is organized as a contest among rival accounts of how a language model arrives at a choice — each predicting a different pattern of which effects transfer, with pre-registered tests adjudicating between them.
+The most likely result is that models reproduce some effects and not others, so the paper is organized as a contest among rival accounts of how a language model arrives at a choice, with each account predicting a different pattern of which effects transfer and pre-registered tests adjudicating between them.
 Each account has a signature the map would show.

-Each account points to a different place where fidelity would crack, and the tests below are built to expose those cracks.
-The accounts are attributed per effect, not per model — a single model can fall under different accounts for different effects.
+Each account points to a different place where fidelity would break, and the tests below are built to expose those breaks.
+The accounts are attributed per effect: a single model can fall under different accounts for different effects.

 Three tests of why fidelity breaks